fitoprolog/phoenix-firestorm-cv/doc/pybridge.md

 2. Run `scripts/pybridge_poc.py` which connects to the socket at `/tmp/firestorm_pybridge.sock`.
 3. Frames are pushed from the viewer to Python.
 Key and mouse events typed in the Python window are forwarded back to the viewer.
+The script accumulates incoming data and splits messages on newline characters so partial socket reads are handled correctly.

 The plugin writes each JSON packet followed by a newline and will accept a new connection if the client disconnects.